Empowering People. Transforming Workplaces. Elevating Education.

 Let's collaborate to create a healthier, more productive, and bully-free workplace.

-Educators: EQUIP STUDENTS TO ADDRESS WORKPLACE BULLYING
+Educators: EQUIP STUDENTS TO ADDRESS HOSTILITY AT WORK

 Her work, including in-depth interviews and presentations at the International Association on Workplace Bullying & Harassment conference, provides valuable insights into the individual, interpersonal, and psychosocial aspects of workplace abuse.
 She also lectures as part of university executive and psychology programs.